Alaska RFPs: The Ultimate Guide to Alaska Bids

 Alaskas RFPs: The Ultimate Guide to RFPs in Alaska | The Bid Lab

 Alaska’s beautiful landscape is home to 17 of the tallest mountains in the United States.
 Viewing the Northern Lights is one of the most breathtaking scenes, and watching the Iditarod Trail Sled Dog Race is an iconic Alaskan event.
-Alaska is filled with unique opportunities.
+Alaska’s serving up plenty of unique opportunities for businesses ready to chill!
 If you look closely, you can grow your Alaska small business into something extraordinary.
 How?
 Through the Request for Proposal (RFP) process!
 So let’s discover Alaska RFPs!

 Alaska RFPs and You

 The first step in uncovering Alaska RFPs?
 Knowing where to look.
 A good place to start is the Alaska Online Public Notice System.
-For goods and services with an estimated value greater than $100,000.00, the State of Alaska requires that Invitations to Bid and RFPs be posted in the Alaska Online Public Notice System.
+Alaska requires solicitors post any solicitations for goods/services (with estimated values greater than $100,000.00) on the Alaska Online Public Notice System.
 Alaska’s Vendor Self-Service provides vendors the ability to manage their accounts, track payments, and respond electronically to procurement.
-You can register your business with the Alaska Vendor Self-Service at https://iris-vss.alaska.gov/ and start to be notified of great business opportunities.
+Vendors can register their business with the Alaska Vendor Self-Service (https://iris-vss.alaska.gov/).
+They’ll start to be notified of great business opportunities.

 Alaska’s Procurement Academy